danielpancake/gmdungeon/README.md

 dungeon_add_room(list, dungeon_room(3, 2, SHOP_ROOM), 1);

 // This function will tell generator to cut 3 cells from every deadend
-// empty cells will be filled will treasure room with the chance of 50% by default
+// empty cells will be filled with from 1 up to 3 treasure rooms by default.
-// which is actually very high.
-You can change that with dungeon_set_treasure_room_chance function. dungeon_set_deadend_cut_length(setup, 3);
+// To change this range use dungeon_set_tresure_rooms function. dungeon_set_deadend_cut_length(setup, 3);

 // Everything else is the same